themodernjavascript/preact-bootstrap-ui/api/Button.md

 # Button

-The API documentation of the Button React component.
+The API documentation of the Button Preact component.

 ## Props